+the error event;

-error; or
+the major transaction; or

 the provision of false or misleading information,

 on quality.

 Treatment of periods that are not 12 month periods

 Treatment of periods that are not 12 month periods

 Where the start or end date of any disclosure year is not aligned with the start or end date of a DPP regulatory period, the Commission may apply the input methodologies modified to the extent necessary to allow any allowance, amount, cost, sum or value for that disclosure year to be calculated or determined in a way commensurate with the change in the length of the disclosure year to a period other than 12 months.